 What is Kake Udon?

-There are a few different types of udon noodles, the most popular one in Japan is called "Sanuki Udon" (讃岐うどん) which comes from Kagawa prefecture on the island of Shikoku in southern Japan.
-Sanuki udon are particularly thick and chewy with flat edges.
+The most famous type of udon noodle in Japan is Sanuki Udon, which comes from Kagawa prefecture on the island of Shikoku in southern Japan.
+These noodles are particularly thick and chewy with flat edges.

-Making Dashi from Scratch (Best Flavour)
+Making Dashi from Scratch (Best Flavor)

 - Kombu (dried kelp)